canada-ca/digital-playbook-guide-numerique/en/2-iterate-improve-frequently.md

 - ensure the team reviews and iterates the ways problems are fixed **(Digital Service Standard (Ontario / UK / AU))**
 - show that your service governance is agile, based on clear and measurable goals **(Digital Service Standard (Ontario / UK / AU))**
 - explore design options for your prototype and explain why some are discarded **(Digital Service Standard (Ontario / UK))**
-- Start with a prototype **(3.
-Apply agile principles and be iterative.
-(Do - Digital Design Playbook (ISED)))**
-  - Create a minimum viable product, that is, a version of the service with just enough features to gather insights, test assumptions and inform future improvements.
-Use the prototype to capture client feedback and then make improvements until you have a version that really meets client needs.
 - When iterating, focus on workable solutions over comprehensive documentation. **(3.
 Apply agile principles and be iterative.
 (Do - Digital Design Playbook (ISED)))**
   - Having a workable solution that can be tested and validated will give you useful information for improving your service.
 Whenever possible, focus on results rather than unnecessary documentation and reporting (while staying within policy and regulatory limits).
 - When you can, use [agile tools and techniques](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques). **(3.
 Apply agile principles and be iterative.
 (Do - Digital Design Playbook (ISED)))**